Premier League restart: Fixture dates, teams & how to watch on UK & US TV or live stream | Goal.com

 Sky Sports will show 25 matches on free-to-air UK TV out of a total of 64 live matches as part of an agreement with the UK government.

-BBC, which only shows Premier League highlights usually but does air live FA Cup matches, will televise four games this season.
+BBC, which usually only shows Premier League highlight but does air live FA Cup matches, will televise four games this season.
 It has never before had live Premier League games.

 Streaming services are available on both Sky Sports and BT Sport - Sky Go and the BT Sport Live app - which can be used on iOS and Android devices as well as through smart TVs or personal computers.